-Beaches of Cuba are everything you heard about, and more!
-The island is located in the Mexican Gulf, its shores are splashed by the Caribbean Sea, so you can immediately picture – blue sky, beautiful horizon, crystal clear waters, white sands and that incredible turquoise sea color.
-Maybe a coconut-cocktail with the straw in it?
-Sure, why not, it’s all there!
+I heard a lot about Cuba beaches before I came here and it was all true.
+The island is located in the Mexican Gulf, its shores are splashed by the Caribbean Sea, so you can immediately picture its landscape – the blue sky, beautiful horizon, crystal clear waters, white sands, and that incredible turquoise sea color.

-People nowadays rent apartments and rooms mostly in Havana, but have in mind that buildings in the city are often neglected, that you might find yourself living in a room with plaster pealing from the walls, a lot of humidity and old furniture.
-It might be fine, of course, since Havana also offers a wide range of new and modern accommodation.
-But just be prepared for both options and think again if you plan to “live like a local”.
+People nowadays rent apartments mostly in Havana but have in mind that buildings in the city are often neglected, and you might find yourself living in a room with plaster peeling from the walls, a lot of humidity, and old furniture.
+It might be fine, of course, since Havana also offers a wide range of new and modern accommodations.
+But just be prepared for both options and think twice if you plan to “live like a local”.

 For me, a hotel in Varadero was a good choice.
-It wasn’t hard to go around the island from here, it was possible to book tours with Cuban operators or go around by myself.
-It’s totally safe, people are amazingly friendly and nice, you can get help when ever you need one.
+It wasn’t hard to go around the island from here, it was possible to book tours with Cuban operators or go by myself.
+It’s totally safe, people are amazingly friendly and nice.

-(And I still can’t grasp the fact that there were people who stayed at hotels in Varadero all the time, didn’t go out, not once!
-It’s such a pity not to see Cuba, not to meet its people, learn about the culture.
-I mean, wasn’t it easier for them to book a hotel somewhere closer and to stay there all day, every day.
-Why did they bother to travel that far and spend all that money on the trip!
+(And I still can’t grasp the fact that there were people who stayed at Varadero hotels all the time, they didn’t go out ever.
+It’s such a pity not to see Cuba, not to meet its people, and learn about the culture.
+I mean, wasn’t it easier for them to book a hotel somewhere closer and to stay there all day, every day?
+Why did they bother to travel that far and spend all that money on the trip?
 They “were” in Cuba, but they didn’t see it.)

-But the truth is that beaches in Cuba are so beautiful and that the main island has so much to offer, that you might not have time to consider visiting small islands.
-Never the less, a day-cruise is always a good idea, and so, I have booked me one.
+The truth is that Cuba beaches are so beautiful and that the main island has so much to offer, that you might not have time to consider visiting small islands.
+Nevertheless, a day cruise is always a good idea.
+So, I booked one as well.

-Big white boat was sailing along the coast and there were so many small areas of sand and some greenery on the way.
-Of course, when going on a trip like this with Cubans, expect a full day party on board!
+A big white boat was sailing along the coast and there were so many small areas of sand and greenery on the way.
+Of course, when going on a trip like this with Cubans, expect a full-day party on board.
 Music was playing, our guides were dancing, rum was served, and we were sailing through such calm waters.
-If you are lucky, you might also see dolphines from the deck.
+If you are lucky, you might also see dolphins from the deck.

 Attacked by – a fish

-And so, I rushed into the sea.
-It was beautiful, only the horizon and myself!
-And then something swam right to me, I wasn’t able to see what it was!
-Stopped, said to myself that I was probably imagining it and went on.
+And so, I plunged in.
+It was beautiful, only the sea and myself.
+And then something swam right next to me, I wasn’t able to see what it was.
+I stopped and said to myself that I was probably imagining it.

 But there it was again!
-I could see that it was a fish, not a small one either, since I have tried to push it away, and it felt strong.
-Remembered even that they said there were barracudas in shallow waters in the morning, feeding.
-“It can’t be barracuda, it has teeth!”, I thought and ran out of the water like crazy!
+I could see that it was a fish, not a small one either, since I tried to push it away, and it felt strong.
+I remembered even that they said there were barracudas in shallow waters in the morning, feeding.
+“It can’t be a barracuda, it has teeth,” I thought and ran out of the water like crazy.